bregman-arie/devops-exercises/README.md

 </b></details>

 <details>
-<summary>What best practices are there regarding IAM in AWS?</summary><br><b>
+<summary>What are some best practices regarding IAM in AWS?</summary><br><b>

-* Set up MFA
-* Delete root account access keys
+* Delete root account access keys and don't use root account regularly
-* Create IAM users instead of using root for daily management
+* Create IAM user for any physical user.
+Don't share users.
 * Apply "least privilege principle": give users only the permissions they need, nothing more than that.
+* Set up MFA and consider enforcing using it
+* Make use of groups to assign permissions ( user -> group -> permissions )
 </b></details>

 <details>